lynx-chess/lichess-bot-playground/README.md

 # lichess-bot-playground

-Docker image that wraps [lichess-bot](https://github.com/lichess-bot-devs/lichess-bot), has all its dependencies installed and therefore it's 'ready to use'.
+Docker image around [lichess-bot](https://github.com/lichess-bot-devs/lichess-bot) that has all its dependencies pre-installed and therefore it's 'ready to use'.

 ## Starting the playground